 If you're lucy enough to be able to take advantage of this method, do check out the video for helpful tips and a handy animation.

 Collect your WVO cubies until you have a reasonable quantity.
 Let them sit unmolested for a couple of weeks.
 Do NOT place them in sunlight and ideally keep them somewhere away from the elements.
 Let the WVO settle until you can clearly see a fatty layer at the bottom of the cubie.

-Poke a small hole in one of the cubies half an inch or so above the fatty debris and let the oil drip down through your sieve / mesh, into a clean container.
+Without agitating, place a Cubie on the edge of a sturdy table or bench.
+Poke a small hole an inch or so above the fatty debris and let the oil drip down through your sieve / mesh, into a clean container.
 The mesh should be fine enough to catch crumbs, bits, batter, etc, but not so fine as it slows the flow of oil.
 This may 3 or four minutes to set in motion.
 Now walk away - job done.

 That's it.
 Easy or what?
 You'll quickly adapt and learn a routine.
 The trick is NOT to rush the beginning.
 The temptation is to take your first container and pour it into your car.
 Never do that!
 Be patient, invest a few weeks at the beginning whilst still running on diesel, then with a good routine that takes less than five minutes each day you can always have good clean oil on standby.

 You might not believe me, but this method really does work.
 The fats, debris and water settle at the bottom of the Cubie.
 If you leave them there by not agitating the content, and if you remove the cleaner oil above and pass this through a quality filter sock, then you achieve finely filtered, fat, debris and water free oil.

 “Part of being a person is about helping others” - Regis Murayi

 If you'd like to offer a donation (and help me fund a few new projects), then please click the donate button below.
 Payments are handled securely by PayPal.
 For more information on why I have this button, click here.